 In general, side effects from Latisse are not common.
 The majority of people who use Latisse do not experience any significant side effects, with data from the FDA indicating that even the most common side effects of Latisse only occur in four percent of patients or less.

 In short, your risk of experiencing side effects from Latisse is fairly low.
 Of Latisse’s side effects, the most common are:

 Itching, redness and irritation of the eyes is the most common side effect of Latisse, with around four percent of people who use this medication experiencing some form of this side effect.

-This side effect typically occurs during the first few weeks of using Latisse.
-It usually gets better on its own as your eyes and their surrounding skin adjust to the active ingredient in Latisse.
-It’s uncommon for this side effect to last for longer than a few weeks.
+This side effect typically occurs during the first few weeks of using Latisse, and it’s uncommon for this side effect to last for longer.

 Latisse can also cause you to develop dry eyes, as well as other forms of irritation.
 Like itching and redness, these issues typically resolve on their own.